Updated as of Nov 9, 2018

 Marketing choice architecture, or carefully designed decision options in which marketers make choices, will be introduced in order to help marketers be updated and simplify their decision making by using the right tools, criteria, templates and frameworks as choice architects in formulating and executing the right marketing strategies and tactics to attain a three-way strategic win.

-I will be sharing eight different but inter-related topics relevant to contemporary marketing.
+I will be sharing five different but inter-related topics relevant to contemporary marketing.

 All New Cases: